Jacksgong/okcat/README.md

 [中文文档](https://github.com/Jacksgong/okcat/blob/master/README-zh.md)

-The adb logcat handler is just update to JakeWharton's nice pidcat and I adapt it for more features.
+- The adb logcat handler is just update to JakeWharton's nice pidcat and I adapt it for more features.
-You can using this log processor with define you own `log-line-regex` and it can work for any log: iOS, Android, Backend, etc.
+- You can using this log processor with define you own `log-line-regex` and it can work for any log: iOS, Android, Backend, etc.

-##### Features
+## Features

+> The most important feature is you can define any regex for any kind of log.

 - highlight some keywords
 ![](https://github.com/Jacksgong/okcat/raw/master/arts/highlight-demo.png)